thacherT1D/webdevstuff/Java/intro_to_oop_with_java.desc.md

 Marking a method / field as `public` allows for code that is inside and outside the class definition to access that method / field.

 If a method / field is marked as `protected`, it can only be accessed by classes that extend / inherit to its class definition.
-This will be discussed in greater detail in the inheritance lesson.

 You can set the visibility of methods / fields like so: